MaartenBrijker/winc-superpy/README.md

 (c) profit, has 3 optional flags, either --today or --yesterday, and one optional argument: a date STR.

 Parser.py runs the parser as a function that can be called from main.py, and return the parsed arguments.

-# Main.py
-This is the main part of the application that needs to be called to run the program.
-The program first checks if the necessary csv and txt files have been created, otherwise creates them.
-Then it calls the parser function to receive the parser commands.

-It parses the commands and/or arguments and calls the relevant functions from functions.py with the data provided by the user.
-Also if any arguments or commands are invalid or miss info it alerts the user by printing error messages.

-# Functions.py
-This file holds all the functions of the program.
-It gets called from Main.py.
-Every function has a clear description in the comments.

 # CSV and TXT files
 The program creates 3 different files in your working directory: bought.csv, sold.csv and date.txt.